Key Takeaways

 Motorcycles are typically considered to be less of a threat on the road to other passenger vehicles.
 If the evidence proves that a motorcyclist is partially at fault for the accident, the court takes that into consideration and deducts damages from their final settlement.

 Motorcycle accidents happen quickly, and it can be difficult to determine what and who caused the crash.
-A motorcycle accident attorney will investigate what occurred and collect several forms of evidence including:
+An Indiana motorcycle accident attorney will investigate what occurred and collect several forms of evidence, including:

 • Traffic citations